Why multi-source feedback (MSF)?

 Research that monitors and improves the tool and process

-Operating under the MCC 360 Governance Committee, the Research Working Group identifies, proposes and undertakes research to evaluate and inform improvements to the MCC 360 tool and process.
-MCC 360’s research agenda supports program improvements to tools and processes, informed by aggregate data.
-Studies to be undertaken by the MCC are outlined by the Research Working Group.
+The MCC identifies and undertakes research to evaluate and inform improvements to the MCC 360 tool and process, with advice and oversight from the Research Advisory Committee and the Research and Development Committee.
+The research agenda supports program improvements to tools and processes, informed by aggregate data.
+In consultation with program groups, the MCC may undertake additional research topics.